Miha Mazzini

-Miha Mazzini (born 3 June 1961 in Jesenice, Yugoslavia) is a Slovenian writer, screenwriter and film director with thirty published books, translated in ten languages.
-He has a PhD in anthropology from the Institutum Studiorum Humanitatis and has MA in Creative Writing for Film and Television at The University of Sheffield.
-He is a Voting member of the European Film Academy.
+Miha Mazzini (born 3 June 1961) is a Slovenian writer, screenwriter and film director with thirty published books, translated in ten languages.
+He has a PhD in anthropology from the Institutum Studiorum Humanitatis and has MA in Creative Writing for Film and Television at the University of Sheffield.
+He is a voting member of the European Film Academy.

-Biography
+Biography and works

-He described his childhood living with his mother and grandmother in Titoist Yugoslavia, in two novels.
-The protagonist of the 2002 novel King of the Rattling Spirits (based on his 2001 Sweet Dreams film script) is 12 years old and in the 2015 novel Childhood the protagonist is five.
+Mazzini described his childhood in Titoist Yugoslavia, in three novels.
+The protagonist of the 2002 novel, King of the Rattling Spirits, (based on his 2001 Sweet Dreams film script) is 12 years old.
+In the 2015 novel, Childhood, the protagonist is five.
+In the third novel It's Personal, (2022) the protagonist sums up his childhood and its consequences.

 His first novel Crumbs (American title The Cartier Project) was set in his hometown of Jesenice and published in 1989 and sold 54,000 copies.
-It won the government award for the best novel of the year and Mazzini won the award for excellent artistic achievement by a young writer, given by the opposition.
-That was highly unusual for the times when Yugoslavia started slowly breaking apart.

-He was the first Slovenian writer to write a novel about the erased, people that lost all of their rights and legal status after the declaration of the country's independence in 1991.
+He was the first Slovenian writer to write a novel about the erased, people who lost all of their rights and legal status after the declaration of the country's independence in 1991.
 Later he adapted the novel for the feature film Erased.

-His historical novel Paloma Negra was dealing with Yu-Mex music in 1950's, when Yugoslav singers started mimicking the songs and music they've seen in Mexican films.
+His historical novel Paloma Negra deals with Yu-Mex music in the 1950s, when Yugoslav singers started mimicking the songs and music they saw in Mexican films.
 During the research for the novel, Mazzini recorded the stories told by protagonists and made a documentary called Yugoslav Mexico (YuMex).
 The novel German Lottery is set in the same era but deals with swindlers, illusions and unreliable protagonists.

-Work

-Genre

 Mazzini introduced in the post-1990 Slovene literature a tough protagonist, characteristic of Noir fiction, in his novel Guarding Hanna.

+His work was selected for international anthologies; including his short story "Mother" included in Contemporary European Fiction, and "Avro Lancaster" in Best European Fiction 2018.

 Awards

-His Cartier Project was the all-time best-selling novel in Yugoslavia.
-It won the 1987 Best Novel of the Year award from both the pro-government and opposition newspapers.
+The Cartier Project won the 1987 Best Novel of the Year award from both pro-government and opposition newspapers.

-Later his work was selected for many international anthologies, recently his short story Mother was included in Contemporary European Fiction anthology and short story Avro Lancaster in Best European Fiction 2018 anthology.

-In 2012, one of his stories (That Winter) received the Pushcart Prize.
+In 2012, one of his stories ("That Winter") received the Pushcart Prize.

 Mazzini won the 2016 Kresnik Award for his novel Otroštvo (Childhood).

 in 2019 he won best screenplay for the film Erased at FEST festival, Belgrade, Serbia, and at the Raindance festival, London, UK.